eclipse-sumo/sumo/docs/web/docs/Simulation/Output/VehRoutes.md

 ## Further Options

-- **--vehroute-output.exit-times**: Write the exit times for all edges
+- **--vehroute-output.exit-times**: Write the exit times for all edges, the attributes 'started' and 'ended' for stops and include attribute 'ended' for rides.
 - **--vehroute-output.last-route**: Only write the final route (if the vehicle was rerouted during the simulation)
 - **--vehroute-output.sorted**:     Sorts the written vehicles by departure time
 - **--vehroute-output.dua**:        Write the output in the duarouter-alternatives format